 Encodings and sizes

-- Hex doubles the byte count in characters (32 bytes = 64 hex chars) and is the easiest to read.
+- Hex doubles the byte count in characters (32 bytes = 64 hex chars) and is the easiest to read, but least compact.

-- Base64 is compact (about 4 characters per 3 bytes) and standard for headers and cookies.
+- Base64 is compact (about 4 characters per 3 bytes) and standard for HTTP headers and cookies.

 - Base64url swaps

-+/for-_and removes=padding so the token is safe inside URLs and filenames.
++/for-_and removes=padding so the token is safe to embed directly in URLs and filenames without percent-encoding.

 For session and anti-CSRF tokens, 32 bytes is a strong, conventional choice.
 Always store generated secrets in a secure secret manager, never in source control, and rotate them if exposure is suspected.